mminer/mminer.github.com/_posts/2020-05-15-unreal-engine-video-input.md

 Unreal supports capture cards from Blackmagic Design and AJA, but the cheapest one on their list with HDMI support is the DeckLink 4K Extreme 12G which costs a cool USD $895.
 That's a lot of Benjamins.

 I opted instead for the BMD [DeckLink Mini Recorder](https://www.blackmagicdesign.com/products/decklink/techspecs/W-DLK-06).
-It's not officially supported, so it was a bit of a gamble.
+It's not officially supported, so it was a gamble.

 <img alt="DeckLink Mini Recorder box" srcset="/images/decklink-mini-recorder-box.jpg 1x, /images/decklink-mini-recorder-box@2x.jpg 2x" src="/images/decklink-mini-recorder-box.jpg">